 Philip Reilly, MD, JD

-Trained in internal medicine and clinical genetics, Dr. Reilly has deep expertise in launching companies to develop breakthrough therapies for rare genetic disorders.
-He was instrumental in creating two gene therapy companies, bluebird bio, for which he served as Chief Medical Officer and Voyager Therapeutics, which specializes in using the adeno-associated virus to treat disorders of the central nervous system.
+Trained in internal medicine and clinical genetics, Dr. Reilly, MD, has deep expertise in launching companies to develop breakthrough therapies for rare genetic disorders.
+He was instrumental in creating two gene therapy companies, bluebird bio, for which he served as chief medical officer, and Voyager Therapeutics, which specializes in using the adeno-associated virus to treat disorders of the central nervous system.
 He also helped to launch Fulcrum Therapeutics, a company that focuses on gene regulation.

 He is passionate about working with patient groups and helping to unite those suffering from rare diseases in order to foster a support network and potentially improve patient outcomes.

-Dr. Reilly has authored or co-authored more than 100 articles in scholarly journals and has published seven books including most recently: Orphan: The Quest to Save Children with Rare Genetic Disorders.
-He serves on the Advisory Board to the Boston University School of Public Health and has served as a trustee emeritus of Cornell University, an Overseer of Weill Cornell Medical College.
+Dr. Reilly has authored or co-authored more than 100 articles in scholarly journals and has published seven books, including, most recently, Orphan: The Quest to Save Children with Rare Genetic Disorders.
+He serves on the advisory board to the Boston University School of Public Health and has served as a trustee emeritus of Cornell University, and an overseer of Weill Cornell Medical College.